 - The obstruction situation should be so severe or should be in nature in which the applicant’s need for a remedy outweighs any undesirability to interfere with the tree.

 What is the Right of abatement?

 It is also referred to as the right to removal or reduction of a nuisance.
-It is a common law that gives you the right to cut or trim any roots, branches or leaves that overhand your boundary as long as the tree is not protected.
+It is a common law that gives you the right to cut or trim any roots, branches, or leaves that overhang your boundary as long as the tree is not protected.